Medical devices include products and solutions that provide conditions for preventing, diagnosing, treating and alleviating most types of diseases.

 Clinical studies involving own production devices and CE-marked devices used in the way intended by the manufacturer do not need to be notified.
 However, these studies do have to comply with the rules that apply for all clinical research, such as ethical review, handling of sensitive personal data and rules governing collection of biobank samples.

 A person conducting studies of own production devices should be aware that the procedure involving own production may differ from hospital to hospital.
-If own production is present at several care providers, the procedures for own production according to SOSFS 2008:1 (in Swedish) in each organisation shall be complied with.
+Each organisations procedure for own production according to SOSFS 2008:1 (in Swedish) shall be complied with.